 While the above technologies provide low level information about a touch and what caused it, the complexity of accessing and programming with that information often places them out of reach to all but a few developers.
 Consequently, researchers have built toolkits in order to facilitate the development of tabletop applications.
-The idea is that software engineers can then focus on exploring novel interactions instead of low-level programming challenges [12].
+The idea is that software engineers can then focus on exploring novel interactions instead of low-level programming challenges [13].

-LightTracker [11], ReacTIVision [18], and CCV [27] simplify access to computer vision, filters, and calibration methods often necessary when using tabletop hardware.
-TUIO [19], originally built for the Reactable hardware, now functions as a universal low-level protocol to transmit and process touch point information.
-Higher level programming frameworks (e.g., MT4J [8], TouchLib [6], PyMT [16]) allow cross platform development and lower the threshold for rapid prototyping of multi-touch applications.
+LightTracker [12] and ReacTIVision [19] simplify access to computer vision, filters, and calibration methods often necessary when using tabletop hardware.
+TUIO [18], originally built for the Reactable hardware, now functions as a universal low-level protocol to transmit and process touch point information.
+TouchLib [7] introduced a layered architecture allowing multi-touch development independent of the actual underlying tabletop hardware used (i.e., hardware is decoupled from the developer API).
+Similarly, PyMT [16] allows cross platform development; but further lowers the threshold for rapid prototyping by using the dynamic language Python.
 Our TOUCHID toolkit extends this previous work by providing complementary information about which exact part of the hand, which hand, and which person is actually causing a particular touch event.

 A few toolkits integrate the identification of the person touching the interactive surface.
-DiamondSpin [33], built around the DiamondTouch hardware [5], supports the development of orientation-aware multi-user applications. idWidgets [30] are user-aware touch widgets, while IdenTTop [29] added a framework approach to identity-enabled multi-user applications, also through a set of widgets.
+DiamondSpin [34], built around the DiamondTouch hardware [5,6], supports the development of orientation-aware multi-user applications. idWidgets [31] are user-aware touch widgets, while IdenTTop [30] added a framework approach to identity-enabled multi-user applications, also through a set of widgets.
 As we will see, our TOUCHID toolkit also deeply integrates user identification.
 We differ in the way that user information is combined with precise information about the actual handparts touching the surface.